openSUSE/Customize-IBus/README.md

 # Customize IBus

-### Note: If no severe bug was found later, v53 will be the last version that support GNOME 3.38.
+### Note: GNOME 3.38 support has been merged into main in v55 and later.

 Full customization of appearance, behavior, system tray and input source indicator for IBus.